trussworks/Engineering-Playbook/security/yubikey-configuration.md

 ## Verifying Your YubiKey

-To verify a YubiKey is genuine, open a browser with U2F support to <https://www.yubico.com/genuine/>.
+To verify a YubiKey is genuine, open a [browser with U2F support](https://support.yubico.com/support/solutions/articles/15000009591-how-to-confirm-your-yubico-device-is-genuine-with-u2f) to <https://www.yubico.com/genuine/>.
 (Chrome, FireFox and Safari work).
 Insert a Yubico device, and select Verify Device to begin the process.
 Touch the YubiKey when prompted, and if asked, allow it to see the make and model of the device.
 If you see Verification complete, the device is authentic.

-This website verifies the YubiKey's device attestation certificates signed by a set of Yubico CAs, and helps mitigate supply chain attacks.
+This website verifies the YubiKey's device attestation certificates signed by a set of Yubico CAs, and helps mitigate [supply chain attacks](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).

-## Integrating With Your GSuite Account

-Truss GSuite administrators are required to enable security keys on their accounts.
-Configurations require modern versions of Safari, Chrome or Firefox.
-You can follow [Google’s instructions](https://support.google.com/accounts/answer/6103523?co=GENIE.Platform%3DDesktop&hl=en) on getting it setup.

-Non-admin Gsuite accounts are not currently required to use security keys for 2fa, but folks are starting to adopt Yubikeys as many of the usability/compatibility issues have been resolved.

 ## Setting the Yubikey User and Admin PIN codes